CyberSecurity Program Advisory Board

 Rear Admiral Elizabeth A. Hight, (USN, Ret.)

-Elizabeth Hight serves as vice president of Cybersecurity Practice at HP Enterprise Services.
+Elizabeth Hight most recently served as vice president of Cybersecurity Practice at HP Enterprise Services.

 Prior to joining HP, Hight served as acting director of the Defense Information Systems Agency (DISA) and commander of the Joint Task Force—Global Network Operations (JTF GNO).

 In her role at DISA, she was responsible for providing global command, control, communications and computer support to the nation's warfighters.
 In her JTF GNO role, she was responsible to U.S. Strategic Command for directing the operation and defense of the Global Information Grid.